darkwinTech/assignement-4/README.md

-# Aleen AlQarni – Personal Portfolio - Assignment 2
+# Aleen AlQarni – Personal Portfolio - Assignment 3

 ## 📌 Assignment Description
-For Assignment 2, I focused on enhancing my portfolio website by adding dynamic and interactive features using HTML, CSS, and JavaScript.
+For Assignment 3, <s> I focused on enhancing my portfolio website by adding dynamic and interactive features using HTML, CSS, and JavaScript.
 For Dynamic Content, I implemented a personalized greeting that updates based on the time of day and the user’s stored name, added interactive buttons that allow users to switch between sections such as “Skills” and “Education,”